Weed Data Collection

 collecting and mapping weed data across California.
 Their concerted effort began in 2010 and continues to date.

 Cal-IPC is interested in new weeds and weeds listed on the

 Cal-IPC Inventory list.

-Published observations of plants on this list are forwarded from Calflora to Cal-IPC's
+Published observations of plants on this list are forwarded daily from Calflora to Cal-IPC's

 Calflora worked closely with them to collect